lspcheng/MICR/README.md

-# MICR
+# MICR: Canadian Raising in Michigan
-## Canadian Raising in Michigan: The Role of Awareness and Individual Differences in Sociophonetic Perception
+## Investigating the Role of Awareness and Individual Differences in Sociophonetic Perception